 What is a bat-eared fox?

 As the name indicates, this fox has unusually enormous ears in proportion to its head, like those of many bats.
 Their bodies are generally yellow-brown with a pale throat and under parts.
 The outsides of the ears, the racoon-like “face-mask,” lower legs, feet, and tail tip are all black.
 Their legs are relatively short.
-Aside from their large ears, they are unique from other foxes by their teeth — they have more teeth than any other placental mammal (46 to 50).
+Aside from their large ears, they are unique from other foxes by their teeth — they have more teeth than most placental mammals (46 to 50).

 3 to 5 kilograms (7 to 12 pounds)